senzing-garage/go-logging/README.md

 }

-// Create a logger from a factory. logger, err := logging.NewSenzingToolsLogger(ComponentId, IdMessages, loggerOptions...) if err != nil {
+// Create a logger from a factory. logger, err := logging.NewSenzingLogger(ComponentId, IdMessages, loggerOptions...) if err != nil {
     fmt.Println(err)
 }